It’s Sunday, August 20, 2017 and 95°F in Austin, Texas

 Also in 1926 Nick starred in Kitty's Kisses for Ziegfeld on Broadway at the Playhouse where he repeated his "showgirl" leap at every performance.
 It ran for 5 months.
 In 1927 he had a huge success with Clifton Webb in She's My Baby, audiences went wild watching him dance in this production.
 There were several routines, once of which was a dance number in black face, an obvious irony considering who his grandfather was.
 In 1928 Nick bought a brand-new Nash 400 sedan that cost around $1500.
 Here's a picture of Nick with his car that was in Variety.
 He could afford a car like that after a string of successful paid engagements.
 He was spending time in Groton Long Point and hanging out with rum-runners.

 Douglas Fairbanks, with his adventure-costumes and swashbuckling roles continued to be a model for Nick.
-He really worshiped him star with the sort of devotion that only a star-struck childhood crush could generate.
+He developed a star-struck childhood crush on him.
 He dressed like him, had the same mustache and found himself being photographed in poses just like publicity shots for Fairbanks 1922 movie, Robin Hood.
 The greatest compliment one could make was to compare Nick to Fairbanks and the press often did this in a very favorable way.

 Oscar Hammerstein II invited Nick to participate in the annual Kiwanis Club Children's Hospital Benefit at the Art Deco Paramount Theatre in Palm Beach, Florida in 1932.
 Irving Berlin wrote a couple of speciality numbers for Nick to perform.
 Berlin was on the Board of Directors, along with Billie Burke, Florenz Ziegfeld (prior to his death in 1932) and George Gershwin.
 Nick returned for benefits in 1937, 1939 and 1947.
 In 1939 he brought his buddy Danny Kaye with him.
 In 1947 he brought his whole show from the Copacabana Club.
 Nick got to know Ed Sullivan during his visits to Palm Springs and the Kiwani's Club benefits, They played the slots (Nick was delighted when he won and kept playing) in a Florida casino and Ed wrote about it in his newspaper column.